 ABOUT THE BREED

-The following paragraphs are excerpt translations of a publication by Prof. Dr. Kurt Kotrschal, Director of the Konrad Lorenz Research Station in Gruenau, Austria, and President of the Eurasier Club Austria.
+The following paragraphs are excerpt translations of a publication by Prof. Dr. Kurt Kotrschal, Director of the Konrad Lorenz Research Station in Gruenau, Austria, Scientist and Former President of the Eurasier Club Austria.

 What makes Eurasiers Unique ?